NeuroJSON/jnifti/JNIfTI_specification.md

 ```

 Data compression can also be applied to the binary JNIfTI `NIFTIData` if
-one convers the above corresponding annotated array form into UBJSON.
+one convers the above corresponding annotated array form into BJData.
 For example, for a `uint8` formatted 256x256x256 3D volume, one can write as
 ```
 [U][10][NIFTIData]